Cduan2024/Gpbraid/explanation.md

        return length;
        end;

     Here if the RootVal is 0 then we actually have to add 1 since 0 corresponds to e^{2\pi}.

+6.(Extra) You can get the list of lengths for all different conjugacy class as follows.